 You will be asked to register, choose the category you want to enter and submit details about the entry.

 Your entry will consist of two components.
 One part is a series of answers to the questions below.
-The second part is a one page word document, which contains the main body of your entry.
+The second part will contain the main body of your entry.

 You will then need to upload an entry photo that represents the project and/or team along with any supporting documents.